SBOHVM/RPiR/README.md

   lectures.

-**To reset a practical** if you want to start again, click on the Start Over link (look for the tiny grey text below the left menu).
+**To reset a practical** if you want to start again, click on the Start Over link (look for the tiny grey text below the left menu), which appears if you are not running this inside the Tutorial pane.

 **To close a practical if you opened it from the Tutorial pane** when you have finished it, click on the red STOP button in the **Tutorial** pane or close the